felixlopz/hubrise-test-task/content/developers/en/integration-guide.md

 **Main suggestions**

 - Choose the `location[orders.write,customer_list.write]` scope.
-- Add `catalog.read` or `catalog.write` permissions to the scope if your solution handles catalogs.
+- Add the `catalog.read` or `catalog.write` permission to the scope if your solution handles catalogs.
 - Register an active callback with the `"order": ["create","update"]` event.
 - See [Connection Workflow](#connection-workflow) for other best practices on managing your solution's connection.

 ### Receiving Orders and Updating Their Status

 Registering an active callback is the recommended way to receive new orders.
-As an alternative, use a passive callback to fetch new events at regular intervals.
+As an alternative, for example if you cannot listen on a public URL, use a passive callback to fetch new events at regular intervals.

 When you process the payload, bear in mind the following rules:

 - Phone numbers are generally encoded in E.164 format, but they may occasionally be encoded in a free format for older integrations.
 We recommend that you support both.
 - Do not reject orders if prices or ref codes are wrong.

-For other tips and suggestions, check our [Integration Sheet](https://docs.google.com/spreadsheets/d/1df-QRlD9h8M58bpFoFaCEzU5pbmYSeHXOLqIVip9-5s/edit?usp=sharing).
+For other tips and suggestions, check the **Orders** tab in our [Integration Sheet](https://docs.google.com/spreadsheets/d/1df-QRlD9h8M58bpFoFaCEzU5pbmYSeHXOLqIVip9-5s/edit?usp=sharing).

-If you need to inject new orders in HubRise to test your solution, you can use curl or [Postman](https://www.postman.com/).
+If you need to inject new orders in HubRise to test your solution, you can use the curl command or Postman.
 Remember to create a separate HubRise client to inject orders, so that the your main client callback is triggered.
 For more details, see our [Quick Start Guide](/developers/quick-start)

 **Main suggestions**

 - Use an active callback to receive new orders (recommended).
-Alternatively, use a passive callback to poll new events.
+Alternatively, use a passive callback and poll new events at regular intervals, for example every 30  seconds.
 - Do not use a `GET /location/orders` request to fetch new orders, as this approach is not scalable in production.
 - Use curl or Postman to inject test orders.

 ### Updating Orders

 You should acknowledge new orders by updating their status to `received`.
-This will let the online ordering solution know that the order is on its way and prevent alerts from being raised.
+This will let the online ordering solution know that the order is on its way and prevent it from raising alerts.
 HubRise supports a detailed range of order statuses: use them whenever possible to update the order.
 For more details, see [Order Status](/developers/api/order-management/#order-status).

 If possible, you should update the confirmed delivery time of the order on HubRise, so that the customer can be notified.
+You would typically do this in a request that also updates the order status to `accepted`.

 **Main suggestions**

+- Send a `PATCH /location/orders/:id` request to update the order status and the confirmed delivery time.
 - Update the status of a new order to `received` to acknowledge reception.
 - Use other statuses like `accepted`, `rejected`, etc., when this makes sense.
-- Update the confirmed delivery time, when this is available.
+- Update the confirmed delivery time, when this is available, at the same time the order status is changed to `accepted`.

 ### Uploading the Catalog to HubRise

 HubRise offers advanced catalog functionalities.
 Pushing the catalog from your EPOS solution to HubRise simplifies the onboarding of new users and reduces menu synchronisation issues.
 For more details about catalogs on HubRise, see our [API Reference](/developers/api/catalog-management/).

-We recommend to only allow a manual uploading of the catalog.
-Automatic uploads triggered by a wrong catalog update could cause issues on connected online ordering platforms.
+We recommend to only allow manual catalog uploads.
+Automatic uploads triggered by a wrong catalog update could cause issues on connected online ordering platforms, without the user being aware.

 For more information on encoding requirements on HubRise, see the **Catalog** tab in the [Integration Sheet](https://docs.google.com/spreadsheets/d/1df-QRlD9h8M58bpFoFaCEzU5pbmYSeHXOLqIVip9-5s/edit#gid=1531685884).